signalfx/Metrics.NET.SignalFx/README.md

  - apiToken - Your SignalFx token

 The following attributes are optional
  - sourceDimension - What the name of the "source" dimension is.
+(If just a sourceType is specified and it is not 'none' then the default value for this is sf_source)
  - sourceType - How you would like to configure the default source.
 Your choices are:
+  - none
   - netbios
   - dns
   - fqdn